-But if you are only burning carbs and proteins, instead of stored body fats...you'll never get those unwanted pounds off or overcome fatigue issues, mood swings, cravings, etc - if you don't burn stored body fats!
+But if you are only burning carbs and proteins, (twigs and small branches) instead of fats…you’ll never get those unwanted pounds off or overcome fatigue, mood swings, cravings, irritability etc!

 What regulates your metabolism are hormones.

 - some hormones trigger your body to burn fats

 - some hormones burn carbs and lean muscles